teeso/pythonexcels.github.io/index.md

 ## [What is Python Excels?](./09_07_03_What_is_Python_Excels.html)

 It’s time to give back.
 And get back.
+I’ll be sharing some ideas from the Python programs I’ve written, and talk about what problems were solved.
+I like to share work that is as complete as possible, so in most cases you should be able to download the script and try it right away for yourself.

 ## [Installing Python](./2009_07_18_Installing_Python.html)